-A very good value and quality choice for a wool pillow
+A very good value and quality wool pillow - just use a pillow protector as you can't wash it.

 A wool pillow is the best choice for toddlers and small children in our opinion – it’s environmentally friendly, a good weight, and most importantly a natural material for your little one to rest on all night.
 Wool also absorbs moisture so your child isn’t lying in a sweaty patch on their pillow and it has very significant temperature regulation properties.
 Keeping small children from over-heating in bed is important from a safety point of view, as well as giving the toddler – and therefore Mums and Dads too – a better night’s sleep.